Jay-Paints/Sipp-Beverages-Financial-Analysis-Dashboard-with-Tableau-and-Google-Sheets/README.md

 * Drag Gross Sales from Measures onto Label.
 Right-click on any of the data labels and choose Format.
 Click the drop-down arrow beside Numbers, select Currency, and choose Million.

 #### Volume by Client Type (Horizontal Bar Chart)
 This chart categorizes purchase volumes by client type, including Big-box, Discounters, Grocery, and Supermarkets, offering a clear view of client distribution patterns.
-To create the [Volume by Client Type horizontal bar chart (click to view chart)](KPIs%20and%20Charts%20Worksheets/Volume%20by%20Client%20Type%20Worksheet.png) follow the steps below:
+To create the [Volume by Client Type horizontal bar chart](KPIs%20and%20Charts%20Worksheets/Volume%20by%20Client%20Type%20Worksheet.png) follow the steps below:

 * Drag Volume from the Measures panel to the Columns shelf.
 * Drag Client Type from the Dimensions panel to the Rows shelf.